curtis-gaye7/guidancearrow-website/README.md

 ## 🛠️ Installation

-FocusVector is available for download on iOS and Android platforms:
+GuidanceArrow is available for download on iOS and Android platforms:

 - [App Store](#) *(Coming Soon)*
 - [Google Play](#) *(Coming Soon)*

 ## 📚 Inspired by Productivity Classics

-FocusVector synthesizes principles from productivity giants including:
+GuidanceArrow synthesizes principles from productivity giants including:

 - **Getting Things Done** - For task management and mental clarity
 - **Atomic Habits** - For incremental improvement and habit building